 A child’s brain has to process the information quickly and coordinate it with the eye and hands so that a kid can perform relevant actions on their keyboard.

 - Visual-spatial learning

-According to researches, kids who play video games develop their visual-spatial skills more intensively than non-games.
+According to research, kids who play video games develop their visual-spatial skills more intensively than non-games.
 They tend to process visual information faster.
 Studies also show that video games help develop spatial skills in a shorter time.

 As games become more and more complicated, players need to control multiple items and perform various tasks all at once.
 It’s critically important to react quickly and switch between those tasks if a player wants to win.
 So, a multitasking skill comes in handy.

 Multitasking is especially important in strategy games, where a kid needs to take care of building objects, hiring units, and watching the enemy’s actions simultaneously.

 Why Video Games Are Bad for Kids: 4 Reasons to Forbid Them

 No doubt, there are a lot of games that have beneficial effects on children.
 However, most kids give their preference to games where they can kill a walking dead, violently hurt an opponent, or drive a sports car at breakneck speed.

 Such games can negatively influence children and their health, both physical and mental.